-Here’s what you need to know about adopting a 16:8 intermittent fasting eating plan.
+So, if you want to give it a try, here’s what you need to know about beginning a 16:8 intermittent fasting protocol.

 What Is 16:8 Fasting?

 16:8 stands for 16 hours of fasting and eight hours of eating in 24 hours.
 So, you fast 16 hours of the day, then consume all your daily nutrients in an eight-hour window.

 Sixteen hours may sound like a long time to go without food until you learn you’ll sleep for seven to eight hours out of the 16.
 Not so bad, right?

 So, if you’re intrigued by the idea of intermittent fasting but are concerned about fasting for 16-hours straight, it may be easier than you think.